-If you are experiencing especially freezing temperatures, you can even use an electric blanket to keep your water pipes from freezing.
+If you are experiencing especially freezing temperatures, you can even use an electric blanket or heating pad to keep your water pipes from freezing.
 Wrap it around the pipes under a sink and plug it into an outlet.
 Be sure to keep an eye on the blanket though because it may get too hot.

 If you are camping with dogs, be sure to monitor them when using space heaters to prevent them from knocking them over or getting hurt!